Everyone says it…

 - Safety pin your bustle back together because it likely WILL fall.

 - Ask guests not to use tablets or phones in the middle of the ceremony aisle (because it will ruin your photos).

 - Make sure drivers actually make it to their location instead of getting lost.

 - Setting up chairs (or drying them) at the last moment so the couple can have their ceremony outside after a rain storm.

-- Uncorking all the champagne because the caterer is too slow and it’s five minutes until the toast!
+- Uncorking all the champagne because the caterer is running behind and it’s five minutes until the toast!